expo/expo/docs/versions/unversioned/sdk/google-sign-in.md

 > Introduced in Expo v32

 This library provides full Google authentication for **standalone** Expo apps.
 It cannot be used in the Expo Client as the native `GoogleSignIn` library expects your `REVERSE_CLIENT_ID` in the `info.plist` at build-time.
-To use Google authentication in the Expo Client, check out `Expo.Google`.
+To use Google authentication in the Expo Client with web authentication, check out `Expo.Google`.

 `expo-google-sign-in` is a Unimodule that can be used outside of Expo in apps using bare React Native.
 For more information on how to set it up outside of Expo, look through the [npm page](https://www.npmjs.com/package/expo-google-sign-in).